 Avoid cheesy stock photography that is so posed and perfect it becomes generic.

-Use online photo manipulation software like PicMonkey.com to crop, re-size and retouch your images.
+Use online photo manipulation software like PicMonkey.com (that’s my affiliate link, btw) to crop, re-size and retouch your images.

 Think about what emotion or reaction you’d like to provoke, and look for an image that communicates that.